mehuly25/mehuly25/README.md

 ### Prologue~

-1. There's so much to codes than to words, that I keep weaving them till the nest is strong. 🍃🍃
+1. There's so much more to codes than to words, that I keep weaving them till the nest is strong. 🍃🍃
 2. What keeps my notebooks filling - Machine Learning and Data Science.
 3. Indelible as always, my sunsets are well defined by a soothing cup of coffee, a vintage book, and some hands-down algorithm. 🌻🌻